fauxfox117/fauxfox117/README.md

 - I’m looking to collaborate on **anything**

-- 👨‍💻 All of my projects are available at [stevenabolin.com (currently being remodeled)](stevenabolin.com (currently being remodeled))
+- 👨‍💻 All of my projects are available at [stevenabolin.com](stevenabolin.com)

 - 📫 How to reach me **SABolin1@me.com**